Deathmax/deathmax.github.io/_posts/2015-06-22-brave-frontier---update-notes---mon-jun-22-2015--xie-jing-trial--ruby-batch.md

 * Sticking your nose where it does not belong will get you killed!
 * Your soul shall be mine!!
 * The witch's power of manipulation is noteworthy.
 I will add this to my data.
 Oh, you're still here?

+---

+{: .water}
+#Water Vortex Arena Unit - Abyssal Wing Sae (5*)

+*I can't believe that I'm pairing up with lowly being like you!
+Just call me queen and we're even.*

+* **Lore (4\*)**: *The pint-sized aquatic hybrid from beyond the abyss, overseer of the deepest depths beneath the ocean.
+Her small stature belies her tyrannical personality, a reuslt of centuries of being alone with nobody but her most loyal servants.
+Ages of being virtually unmatched in power in her realm spurred her to invade the surface world.
+Her conquest went on swiftly as nobody took her seriously, but she was eventually defeated when she took on the more powerful gods.
+Sacrificing a part of her powers and adamantly refusing defeat, she is now doing everything she can to regain her lost glory.*
+* **Lore (5\*)**: *The pint-sized aquatic hybrid from beyond the abyss, overseer of the deepest depths beneath the ocean.
+Her small stature belies her tyrannical personality, a result of ages of being alone with nobody but her most loyal servants.
+After her inital, unsuccessful rampage, she quested for venegance in an entire realm completely unknown to her.
+Through her journey, she slowly began to see the surface world in a different light, although her childish dreams of conquest would not be shaken.
+Starting to behave more like a true ruler, her powers eventually returned, stronger than ever before.*
+* **LS**: Jellypalooza - 50% boost to Atk & 5% boost to critical hit rate for Water types
+* **BB**: Artifical Arcadia - 15 combo powerful Water attack on all enemies and great boost to Atk of all Water type units

 <!--more-->
 ---